peter-devoil/EM-GPS-logger/The pipeline.md

 TBD

 ### The pipeline (R)
-Two scripts equivalent to the above are written.
+Two scripts equivalent to the above are available.
 Parameters are at the top of the file.
 The first script (Offset) creates a shapefile (.shp).
-The second a (Clipped.shp) file.
+The second a (.Clipped.shp) file.